htcondor/htcondor/docs/man-pages/condor_submit.rst

     On the machine, if the attribute ``input_file_path`` is not defined, then the path ``/usr/foo`` is used instead.

-    As a special case that only works within the submit file *environement* command, the string $$(CondorScratchDir) is expanded to the value of the job's scratch directory.
+    As a special case that only works within the submit file *environment* command, the string $$(CondorScratchDir) is expanded to the value of the job's scratch directory.
 This does not work for scheduler universe or grid universe jobs.